-We sampled many Vietnamese banh mi in Hoi An, but after a month we found ourselves returning to one of two banh mi shops, Bánh Mì Phuong or Madame Khanh, who was fondly branded ‘the Bánh Mì Queen’ by our friend Neville Dean, who established The Last Great Taste of Hoi An street food tours.
+We devoured countless Vietnamese banh mi from myriad stalls in Hoi An, but after a month we found ourselves returning to one of two banh mi shops, Bánh Mì Phuong or Madame Khanh, who was fondly branded ‘the Bánh Mì Queen’ by Neville Dean, who established the Original Taste of Hoi An street food tours.

 This classic banh mi recipe that I use at home is inspired by the Vietnamese sandwiches from Bánh Mì Phuong, while a banh mi op la recipe I’ll also share tips a hat to what we dubbed the ‘breakfast banh mi’ by our Bánh Mì Queen, Madame Khanh.

 A brilliant banh mi starts with brilliant bread.
 Bánh mì is ‘bread’ (bánh) and ‘wheat’ (mì), however, the Vietnamese baguette has a little secret, the mix of wheat flour and rice flour in the dough.
 The rice flour give the baguette a lighter and slightly drier texture, making the baguette less prone to going soggy when filled with all those amazing ingredients.
 This is also the reason the sandwich is always made to order at a good banh mi place — a soggy baguette is never great to eat.